QuantConnect/quantconnect-cli/README.md

 OPTIONS
   -h, --help             display usage information
-  -p, --project=project  project id or name (optional, interactive selector opens if not specified) -v, --version          display version information
+  -n, --name=name        name of the backtest (optional, a random one is generated if not specified) -o, --open             open the backtest results in the browser -p, --project=project  project id or name (optional, interactive selector opens if not specified) -v, --version          display version information
 ```